 CareCredit vs Cherry vs Walnut vs Sunbit: medical financing compared (and the deferred-interest trap).

 Four major medical financing options dominate doctor and dentist offices.
 Each has a real strength and a real catch.
 CareCredit wins on acceptance and 0% promo periods but has the worst penalty if you miss a deadline.
 Cherry wins on soft-pull instant approval.
 Walnut wins on $0-down accessibility.
 Sunbit wins on speed-to-decision.
 For amounts over $10K, a personal loan usually beats all four.
-Here's the honest math.
+Here's the real math.

 CareCredit (Synchrony)